18F/handbook/docs/04-how-we-work/tools/basic-communication-tools.md

 ## <a name="bluejeans-zoom"></a>Zoom

-* We use [Zoom](https://zoom.us/) video conferencing software for larger meetings, such as our weekly and montly All Hands Calls.
+* We use [Zoom](https://zoom.us/) video conferencing software for larger meetings, such as our weekly and monthly All Hands Calls.
 To participate, you may download the Zoom app, view in browser, or call in from a telephone (just don't forget to mute yourself!).

 ## <a name="telephone-use"></a>Telephone Use